-Managers for the South Korean star, whose real name is Jung Ji-hoon, refused an interview request in Macau from The Associated Press.
+Managers for the the South Korean star, whose real name is Jung Ji-hoon, refused an interview request in Macau from The Associated Press.

 In his short career, Rain has released five Korean albums and a Japanese record and launched a film and TV career.
 He has also crossed over to America, appearing in a "dance-off" against comedian Stephen Colbert and starring in the Hollywood action thrillers "Speed Racer" and "Ninja Assassin."

 But Rain thinks his entertainment future lies in Asia.